 NordVPN or CyberGhost: Which VPN is More Secure?

 NordVPN and CyberGhost both offer the same protocols, i.e. OpenVPN, IKEv2/IPsec, and WireGuard (called NordLynx with NordVPN).
-The only difference is that CyberGhost also offers L2TP/IPSec.
-However, this protocol should only be used for unblocking, or if your router doesn’t support another protocol, seeing as it’s less secure than the other protocols.
 Consequently, in terms of encryption protocols, there is almost no difference between NordVPN and CyberGhost.
 Therefore, to determine which of these two providers is more secure, we have looked at the main differences we actually were able to find.

 - Special purpose servers: NordVPN has many more specialized servers than CyberGhost.
 NordVPN has obfuscated servers to bypass censorship, Double VPN servers to run internet traffic through two VPN servers at once, and Tor over VPN servers required expressly for use with Tor browsers.
 Both NordVPN and CyberGhost have streaming and P2P servers, but it is clear that NordVPN has more servers on top of these two server types for specialized security purposes.